Use this pack when you want the shortest honest path into a local coding host.

 Exact repo-owned help entrypoints

-./notesctl help mcpfor the narrow MCP contract./notesctl help webfor the browser plus Local Web API contract./notesctl help auditfor token, scope, allowlist, readonly, and rate-limit rules./notesctl help ai-diagnosefor the advisory AI sidecar contract
+./notesctl help mcpfor the narrow MCP contract./notesctl help webfor the browser plus Local Web API contract./notesctl help auditfor token, scope, allowlist, readonly, and rate-limit rules./notesctl help ai-diagnosefor the advisory AI Diagnose contract

 Quick verification after attach